A landlord’s guide to property inspections

-House and property inspections play a vital role in making sure your property is being maintained according to the terms in your tenancy agreement.
-They’re also a good way to build rapport with tenants which can help make long-term communication easier.
+House and property inspections play a vital role in ensuring your property is maintained according to the terms of your tenancy agreement.
+They’re also a good way to build rapport with tenants, which can help to build a successful long-term relationship.

 What is a house inspection?

-One of the key benefits of regular house inspections is that if you do find a problem, catching it sooner rather than later can help prevent more serious issues later on.
-Property inspections are also a way to ensure that tenants are fulfilling their obligations as set out in their rental contract.
+One of the key benefits of regular house inspections is that if you do find a problem, catching it early can help prevent more serious issues from developing later.
+Inspections are also a way to ensure that tenants fulfil their obligations in their rental contract.
 Crucially, it also helps ensure that no illegal activities are taking place.

-As a landlord, you have the right of reasonable access to inspect your property and evaluate its ‘condition and state of repair’.
-That said, there are laws in place that you’ll need to follow in order to respect your tenants’ rights.
+Under the Housing Act 1988, you have the right of reasonable access to inspect your property and evaluate its overall condition and state of repair.
+That said, there are laws in place that you’ll need to follow to respect your tenants’ rights.

 Can a landlord enter a property without permission?